QingMa1/SSCP/README.md

 ## The HSRW-CD Dataset

-The HSRW-CD dataset is the first high spatial resolution dataset dedicated to WBCD.
+The HSRW-CD dataset is the first high spatial resolution dataset dedicated to WBCD (Water Body Change Detection).
 It comprises 2,085 image pairs spanning diverse geographical regions and environmental contexts, encompassing various water body types such as urban waterways, river systems, lacustrine environments, and artificial reservoirs.
 These image pairs are from more than 7 cities or districts in China, including Beijing, Chongqing, Chengdu, Hangzhou, Wuhan, Shenzhen, and Shanghai.
 The